-This use case scenario enables healthcare providers to send and validate clinical quality measures electronically for Medicaid Meaningful Use attestation.
+This use case scenario enables healthcare providers to send and validate clinical quality measures electronically for Medicaid Promoting Interoperability attestation.
 It also enables State Medicaid to receive electronic clinical quality measures sent by Medicaid providers.
 Finally, this use case enables senders, receivers, and other concerned parties (such as Medicaid) to access and view eCQMs across their provider spectrum.

 Clinical quality measures (CQMs) are measures of healthcare quality generated in a clinical setting by using information such as lab results, vital signs, symptoms, x-rays, etc. CQMs, when properly utilized, can help transform healthcare delivery to improve care for patients and help transform healthcare payment to be quality-based instead of volume-based.